Christian Community Bible

-The Christian Community Bible is a translation of the Christian Bible in the English language originally produced in the Philippines.
+The Christian Community Bible (CCB) is a translation of the Christian Bible in the English language originally produced in the Philippines.

 It is part of a family of translations in multiple languages intended to be more accessible to ordinary readers, particularly those in Third World countries.
 The primary features of these translations are the use of the language of ordinary people and the inclusion of extensive commentaries aimed at helping its readers to understand the meaning of the biblical texts.

 Version in English

 History

 The Christian Community Bible began to be produced in 1986 when Rev. Alberto Rossa, a Claretian missionary in the Philippines, saw the need for an English version.
 With the help of the French priest Bernard Hurault, the translation was finished in 18 months.
 The work was published in 1988.
 The editors of the Christian Community Bible consider it to be a very accurate translation from the Hebrew and Greek biblical texts.
 New editions are currently coordinated by the Pastoral Bible Foundation and are currently published by Claretian Publications (also known as Claretian Communications).